10 Best Things to Do in Breckenridge

 1. Stroll Historic Main Street

 There’s a reason Breckenridge is often listed as one of the prettiest towns in America.
 Main Street is the heart of the historic district where over 200 buildings from the mining era are preserved and loved.
 Today they are boutiques, coffee shops, restaurants and stores.
 Victorian architecture was the inspiration for the miners 150 years ago and continues to define the image of Breckenridge.
-Stop by the Welcome Center for a self-guided walking tour, or sign up for one of the many historic tours offered by the Breckenridge Heritage Alliance.
+Stop by the Welcome Center for a self-guided walking tour, or sign up for one of the many historic tours offered by Breckenridge History.
 Be sure not to miss our great festivals and events marking the calendar all year long!

 2. Ski or Snowboard at Breckenridge Ski Resort

 Like the Matterhorn, Breckenridge’s Peak 8 is immediately recognizable as the signature mountain of Breckenridge Ski Area.
 Take the free gondola to visit Peak 8, the original ski area base village.
 Since its founding in 1961, the Breckenridge Ski Area has expanded to include Peaks 6 through 10 along the Ten Mile Range and is consistently one of the most popular ski resorts in the U.S. Activities at the Peak 8 base area include the Alpine Slide and Zipline Tours in the summer and skiing and snowboarding in the winter.